ethereum/go-ethereum/docs/_getting-started/index.md

 ```

 After running the command above, Clef requests the user to type “ok” to proceed.
 On typing "ok" and pressing enter, Clef returns the following to the terminal:

-A successful call will give you the result below:

 ```terminal
 INFO [02-10|13:55:30.812] Using CLI as UI-channel